-If you are a dancer or have a child who dances, you know a lot about leg warmers.
-In dance, they are used for warm-up exercises.
-They help to keep the muscles warm before any serious exercise begins.
+You know a lot about leg warmers if you are a dancer or have a child who dances.
+In dance, they are used for warm-up exercises; they help to keep the muscles warm before any serious exercise begins.

-However, her favorite pair was one that I hand knit for her.
-Not because I'm her mother, but we "designed" it together, to make sure that they didn't slip on her tights during warm-up exercises.
+However, her favorite pair was one that I hand-knit for her.
+Not because I'm her mother, but because we "designed" it together to make sure that they didn't slip on her tights during warm-up exercises.
 Most leg warmers would slip down on tights.
-Since in ballet she always had to wear tights, this was a challenge that I decided to help her with.
+Since in ballet, she always had to wear tights, this was a challenge that I decided to help her with.

-There is something special about hand knit legwarmers, even if you make it for others, not your own daughter.
+There is something special about hand-knit leg warmers, even if you make them for others, not your own daughter.
 I had made some for dance friends and was paid $40 for a pair.
-They just look better, feel better, and you are able to customize them.
+They just look and feel better, and you can customize them.
 Also, they are very easy and relatively quick to make.
 So if you knit at all, even as a beginner, it is a great project.

-You can knit them short or you can knot them long, whatever your dancer prefers.
-You can knit them in the round, or you can knit them flat and sew them together, whatever is more comfortable for you.
-I prefer knitting them in the round, because I just dislike sewing pieces together.
-But if you are not comfortable with knitting in the round, it is very easy to just knit a flat piece and sew it together.
+You can knit them short or knot them long, whatever your dancer prefers.
+You can knit them in the round, or knit them flat and sew them together, whatever is more comfortable for you.
+I prefer knitting them in the round because I dislike sewing pieces together.
+But if you are not comfortable knitting in the round, it is very easy just to knit a flat piece and sew it together.

-I used cotton yarn, since I noticed that over time acrylics or any wool blend tends to slip over tights.
-Because these leg warmers are cotton, and knitted very tight, making them is a bit difficult on your fingers.
-However, but for serious ballet dancers they are worth it, since they stay up even during exercises.
+I used cotton yarn since I noticed that over time acrylics or any wool blends tend to slip over tights.
+Because these leg warmers are cotton and knitted very tight, making them is a bit difficult on your fingers.
+However, for serious ballet dancers, they are worth it since they stay up even during exercises.
 This pair had been Leanne's favorite until she grew out of them and lost them.